Highlyhotgames/fast_txtgen_7B/README.md

 	Need to input password to install CUDA.
 You should see "release 11.7" in cyan color after CUDA install.

-	After model completes loading, if you see a last line saying "To create a public link, set `share=True` in `launch()`.", then you can open your browser and enter this URL:
+	After model completes loading, if last line says
+	"To create a public link, set `share=True` in `launch()`.", then you can open your browser and enter this URL:

 —> http://127.0.0.1:7860